-Due to the strategic outreach from this organization, the requests for personalized clinical trials searches through its Patient and Liaison Services (PALS) Associates has more than doubled in the last year.
+Due to the strategic outreach from this organization, the requests for personalized clinical trials searches through its PanCAN Patient Services Case Managers has more than doubled in the last year.
 This is a critical achievement and highlights another step on our path for progress.
 Patients who are willing to participate in a trial, and doctors recommending trials to their patients, move science forward.

 Lastly, but certainly not least, is the enormous achievement made with the passing of the Recalcitrant Cancer Research Act, formerly known as the Pancreatic Cancer Research & Education Act.
 This is the culmination of five years of stalwart and unceasing work by the Pancreatic Cancer Action Network, its advocates and volunteers to educate their elected officials in Washington, D.C., about pancreatic cancer.

 In addition, the final bill is the result of countless hours of work by the dedicated and tireless bill sponsors, Representatives Anna Eshoo (D-CA) and Leonard Lance (R-NJ) and Senator Sheldon Whitehouse (D-RI), to keep the bill moving even when obstacles got in the way.
 This bill represents an unprecedented milestone in the history of pancreatic cancer.
 It is the first substantive legislation for pancreatic cancer and will require the National Cancer Institute to evaluate its current efforts in researching the disease and focus on ways to improve outcomes.